shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 ### MainNetwork
 The main network is where all of the above blocks are put together to form the modified U-NET.
 The modified U-NET follows a very similar design to above.
-It starts with a input image with noise applied, a position step (measure of how much noise has been applied from [0,100])
+It starts with an input image with noise applied, a position step (measure of how much noise has been applied from [0,100])
 ```mermaid
 flowchart LR